-The Adweek Copywriting Handbook by Joseph Sugarman shares timeless and priceless copywriting principles that even a beginner can use in his copy to persuade his prospects to exchange their hard-earned money.
-Sugarman is a legendary copywriter and in this book, he explains the psychology and the process of turning readers into buyers.
+The Adweek Copywriting Handbook Summary by Joseph Sugarman shares timeless and priceless copywriting principles that even a beginner can use in his copy to persuade his prospects to exchange their hard-earned money.
+Sugarman is a legendary copywriter, and in this book, he explains the psychology and the process of turning readers into buyers.

 The Adweek Copywriting Handbook Summary

 A copywriter is someone who sells with his words.